aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ?
 Do you want to edit the schema now?
 No
 ```

-When CLI creates the GraphQL schema, it is copied in */amplify/backend/api/fancytodos/schema.graphql* file for you to review and edit.
+When the CLI creates the GraphQL schema, the schema file is copied in */amplify/backend/api/fancytodos/schema.graphql* file for you to review and edit.

 ### Editing the Data Model (GraphQL Schema)